-It is essential to use a social impact assessment tool proactively to optimize the most favorable or beneficial project outcomes for host communities, including other Assessment (IAIA) described social impact assessment a "bringing about a more socio-culturally, economically, ecologically and equitable environment".
+It is essential to use a social impact assessment tool proactively to optimize the most favorable or beneficial project outcomes for host communities, including other stakeholders who may be affected as well.
+The International Association for Impact Assessment (IAIA) described social impact assessment a "bringing about a more socioculturally, economically, ecologically and equitable environment".
 An organization or government can cause harm to a community if SIA was not consulted on how it may impact the community, including the environment.